bimbaquingoch/newNvcode/README.md

   yay -S neovim-git # Latest
   ```

+## SSH KEY

+> To enable git push and pull commands make a [SSH key](https://gist.github.com/bimbaquingoch/f82962545ec731682cf989c582b3fd21) and connect your repositories using SSH

 ## Install in one command

-The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`
+> The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`

 This script only supports Mac, Ubuntu and Arch